 Today, most businesses rely on technology.
-As the digital transformation continues to progress, the trick is to find ways for C-suite leadership to work side-by-side with IT departments, so together technology can be used to meet organizational goals.
+As the digital transformation continues to progress, the trick is to find ways for C-suite leadership to work side-by-side with IT departments, so technology can be used to meet organizational goals.
 More and more, companies are looking for leaders who possess the IT knowledge and skills necessary to be successful in the business industry.
 But what exactly does a career in IT management look like?

 The Bureau of Labor Statistics says the average annual salary for information systems managers is $139,220 as of May 2017.
-Salaries can change depending on the industry where you work, and how long you’ve been with a company.
+Salaries can change depending on the industry where you work and how long you’ve been with a company.
 Additional perks may be stock options, bonuses, and expense accounts.

 The Bureau of Labor Statistics believes that job opportunities for information technology managers will grow 12 percent from 2016 to 2026.
 If you are willing to put in the work to get a degree and land a job, it appears that job security is strong.

 While many IT managers work longer than 40 hours a week, it’s important to note that their work culture often allows for remote work as well as professional in-office time.
-From small companies to global corporations, the types of job available to IT managers are limitless.
+From small companies to global corporations, the types of jobs available to IT managers are limitless.

 Now that you understand what a career in IT management can look like, you have to decide what degree to get.
 WGU offers two master’s-level programs that can help you advance your career in IT management: a Master of Science in Information Technology Management (MS ITM) and a Master of Business Administration–Information Technology Management (MBA ITM).
 Both graduate degrees emphasize business management and information technology skills, but which degree is right for you?

-The Masters of Science route helps prepare you for really collaborative careers.
+The Masters of Science route helps prepare you for collaborative careers.
 Having prior IT background knowledge and experience can be really helpful with this degree.
 In fact, many people with an IT background initially choose this degree.

-The MBA route is really more for business professionals who are hoping to lead an IT team.
+The MBA route is more for business professionals who are hoping to lead an IT team.
 The curriculum is focused, making the degree great for people with some IT background who are hoping to move into business.

 Let’s take a deeper look at both of these degrees and how they can help you advance in IT management careers.